l3dlp-sandbox/Gopherscript/README.md

 ## Security & Minimalism

 - The codebase is small on purpose (a single Go file with less than 6K lines and only std lib dependencies).
 See [Implementation](#implementation).
-- The default global scope has ZERO variables/functions. (only add what you need)
+- The default global scope has ZERO variables/functions and there are no "builtin modules" to import. (only add what you need from Golang)
 - A strict but extensive permission system allows you to precisely control what is allowed (almost no permissions by default).
   For more details go to the [permission section](#permissions).
 - Paths, path patterns, URLs are literals and dynamic paths are only possible as path expressions.
 You cannot create them from strings at runtime !
 That facilitates the listing of permissions and helps static analysis.